Friday, 28 November 2025

 Geoffrey later appeared in an early live recorded BBC TV film, of "All This Is Ended" the play produced at the Torch, about the affects of war and "Without the Prince" ( 1947) another BBC production, an adaptation of a stage play by Philip King, a farce set in a rural English village.

-In the 1950s, despite success and popular support The Richmond Players were hit hard with financial problems, worries over the lease of the 900 seat Scala Theatre at Dartford.
+In the 1950s, despite success and popular support Goeffrey and David's beloved Richmond Players were hit hard with financial problems, worries over the lease of the 900 seat Scala Theatre at Dartford.

 https://theatricalia.com/place/64y/scala-theatre-dartford-dartford

-But the greater sadness was over the uncertainty created by the deterioration in Geoffrey’s health and this brought the dire climax.
+But the much greater sadness was over the uncertainty created by the deterioration in Geoffrey’s health and this brought its own dire climax.

 Geoffrey Gomer Davies Grave at All Saints, Hartley